gotthardp/lorawan-server/doc/Configuration.md

     {http_admin_listen, [{port, 8080}]},
     % default username and password for the admin interface {http_admin_credentials, {<<"admin">>, <<"admin">>}},
+    % Set the following parameter to true to enable statistics metrics in Prometheus format {enable_prometheus, false},
     % amount of rxframes retained for each device/node {retained_rxframes, 50},
     % websocket expiration if client sends no data